Hepher114/Devops-pipeline-1/2-Ansible.md

 # Install Maven using ansible playbook

 Now that Jenkins is fully configured and operational on the master node, the next step is to prepare the worker node to handle builds using Maven.
-To streamline this process, we will use an Ansible playbook to automate the installation and configuration of Maven on the worker node.
+To streamline this process, we will use an Ansible playbook to automate the installation and configuration of Maven on the worker node.  create an ansible worker playbook following these steps:

-Update Ubuntu Repository and Cache
 ```hcl
 ---
 - hosts: worker